TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 2.2: Setting up the ground-work

 Next, if you haven't already done it, we need to create a directory that will house our project.
 You can name it anything you like!
-If you are on WLS, be sure to `cd` into your `Projects` folder you created in the prerequisites for Windows 10.
+If you are on WSL, be sure to `cd` into your `Projects` folder you created in the prerequisites for Windows 10.

 ~~~bash
 mkdir odin_on_rails